Note

 However, when Microsoft identifies a security event that is both impactful and designed at the subscription level, we also proactively send another notifications at the tenant level to ensure maximum visibility and awareness.

-1. Check the Contact on Subscription Admin Owner Role
+Check the contact on Subscription Admin Owner role

-Ensure that there's a contactable email address as the subscription administrator or subscription owner.
+Ensure the contactable email address as the subscription administrator or subscription owner and is current and correct.
 This email address is used for security issues that would have an effect at the subscription level.

-2. Check the Contacts for Tenant Global Admin, Technical Contact, and Security Admin Roles
+Check the contacts for Tenant Global admin, Technical contact, and Security admin roles

 Create Azure Service Health alerts for security events so that your organization can be alerted for any security event that Microsoft identifies.
-This channel is the same one you configure to be alerted of outages, or maintenance information on the platform: Create Activity Log Alerts on Service Notifications using the Azure portal.
+This channel is the same one you configure for alerts about outages, or maintenance information on the platform.

-For more information about the Azure Service Health notifications, see Azure service health notifications.
+For Azure Service Health notifications, see Azure service health notifications.